top of page

 Where:

-All surveys are synchronized to take place during a four hour window (determined by the Puget Sound Bird Observatory based on the tides) on the first Saturday of the month, October through April.
+All surveys are synchronized to take place during a four hour window (determined by the PSSS project team based on the tides) on the first Saturday of the month, October through April.
 Each survey is 15-30 minutes in duration.

 When: